MSaadun/touch-gesture-cnn/README.md

 # dataset

 The Corpus of Social Touch (CoST) can be downloaded from shorturl.at/cefl1 .
-Using the files in '/R files' , the downloaded .xls file can be seperated for each user and touch gesture.
+Using the files in '/R files' , the downloaded .xls file can be filtered in seperate files for each user and touch gesture.